KhartesViewer/khartes/README.md

 this surface is displayed in map view in the Fragment View.
 Of course, if the new nodes all form a line, only a line, rather than a surface, is shown in the Fragment view.
-Once the user creates nodes in more than one data slice, a surface can be created, and this surface is shown in the Fragment View.
+Once the user creates nodes in more than one Data Slice, a surface can be created, and this surface is shown in the Fragment View.

-In each data slice, the fragment is drawn as a line; this represents the intersection between the fragment and the data slice.
+In each Data Slice, the fragment is drawn as a line; this represents the intersection between the fragment and the Data Slice.
 If any nodes lie on the plane of the slice, they are shown as red circles.
 When the cursor passes near a node, the node turns from red to cyan.

-The color of the fragment line in the data slices, and the color of the triangular mesh in the Fragment View, are the color of the fragment, as shown in the Fragments tab in the Control Area (you don't actually see the Fragments tab in the video, since in the video only the Volumes tab is shown).
+The color of the fragment line in the Data Slices, and the color of the triangular mesh in the Fragment View, match the color of the fragment, as shown in the Fragments tab in the Control Area.

 It is almost time for you to begin creating your own fragment, but first you need to learn a little about the two user-interaction modes